xishantingyu/SESE/day1/assignment_1.md

 	-	etc
 *	reason why you study software engineering;
 *	what you'd like to learn from this course;
-*	your question to the lecture if any;
+*	your question to the lecturer if any;
 *	etc.

 before the next class.